napuzba/xpiks-website/_topic/batch-editing.md

 order: 3
 ---

-Xpiks provides very advanced capabilities of editing multiple files at once and this section strives to cover them.
+Xpiks provides extensive capabilities of editing multiple files at once.
+Either you need just to set same metadata to a bunch of files or you need only to tweak _Title_ and add few _Keywords_ to some artworks, Xpiks got you covered.